micmejia/bible-dump/AMPC/Luke/Luke 1.md

-And blessed (happy, [^z]to be envied) is she who believed that there would be a fulfillment of the things that were spoken to her from the Lord.
+And blessed (happy, to be envied) is she who believed that there would be a fulfillment of the things that were spoken to her from the Lord.